Managing protection sets

 <ProtectionSetName>

-In this case, <ProtectionSetName> is the name of the protection set to which you want to add the project.
+In this case, <ProtectionSetName> is the name of the protection set to which you want to add the Google Cloud project.

-For detailed instructions on how to create and manage labels, see Google Cloud documentation.
+For detailed instructions on how to manage labels, see Google Cloud documentation.

 Removing Google Cloud projects from a protection set by using a label